 'I love the reading in the mornings.
 He's moving up in his book levels and the opportunity to read evry day in the morning together in school is the best idea ever... it is brilliant!'

-Our first set of teaching tips can be downloaded using the link below.
+A word document with the key question types can be downloaded using the link below.